 CAPM vs PMP

-We talked about the value that both CAPM and PMP certification bring to their respective holders and shed some light on the value they bring to companies.
+We talked about the value that both CAPM and PMP certifications bring to their respective holders and shed some light on the value they bring to companies.
 Now to answer the question CAPM vs PMP, which one would come first?
 CAPM vs PMP is not a simple decision, there are multiple factors that could contribute to the final decision.
-Mainly, PMP is most recognized between those two PMI certifications.
-Accordingly, in terms of recognition and strength, PMP would always win the full marks.
+Mainly, PMP is most recognized among those two PMI certifications and also among certifications similar to PMP.
+Accordingly, in terms of recognition and strength, PMP would always win full marks.
 However, the key question is not which is stronger but rather which one you should go for first.
 And the answer to this particular question needs a deep dive into each one of those two PMI certifications.

 Starting first with a Certified Associate in Project Management or in short CAPM.
 CAPM is an entry-level PMI certification based on the Project Management Body of Knowledge.
 The CAPM certification aims to recognize the knowledge and practice of its holder.
 Thus, the certification does not really require and project management experience among its perquisites.
 The reason behind this is that CAPM targets project management career aspirers rather than project management practitioners.
 As a result, CAPM is an excellent choice for those who want to start a new career in project management.